benashford/rs-es/README.md

 Development is ongoing, and is experimental, as such breaking changes are likely at any time.
 Also, large parts of the ElasticSearch API are currently unimplemented.

+## Documentation

+[Full documentation for `rs-es`](http://benashford.github.io/rs-es/rs_es/index.html).
+The rest of this document consists of an introduction.

 ## Building and installation

 ### [crates.io](http://crates.io)